CISOs and ISOs: Tasks, training, and salary at a glance

 What is a CISO?

 A CISO (Chief Information Security Officer) is a senior executive responsible for an organisation's information security.
-CISOs develop and implement security policies and procedures to protect the organisation's critical data and systems from cyberattacks.
+CISOs develop and implement information security policies and procedures to protect the organisation's critical data and systems from cyberattacks.
 Working alongside other departments, including IT and business, CISOs identify and manage information security risks.

 In addition, CISOs oversee the implementation and maintenance of security controls, such as firewalls and intrusion detection systems.
 They also provide security awareness training to employees.

-What is ISO?
+What is an ISO?

 Are there differences between a CISO and ISO?